 - Suncoast Trail

 Cycling Safety is More Than Having the Right Gear...
-Be Sure You Have the Right Insurance
+You Need the Right Insurance Too

-You also need to make sure you are protected by purchasing the right insurance coverage.
+You can make sure you are protected by purchasing the right insurance coverage.
 If you ride a bicycle or enjoy outdoor exercise, you should have uninsured motorist (UM) coverage on your auto insurance policy.
-If a motor vehicle strikes you, or one of your resident relatives, while on your bike or out for a run, your own automobile insurance can compensate you for your injuries and medical treatment.
+If a motor vehicle strikes you, or one of your relatives who live with you, while on your bike or out for a run, your own automobile insurance can compensate you for your injuries and medical treatment.

 UM only comes into play if and when the at-fault driver does not have adequate insurance coverage to cover your expense.
 Unfortunately, nearly 40% of drivers on Florida roads don’t carry insurance to cover your injuries in that scenario, so UM is a must for cyclists.